bgamari/ghc-wiki-import/pattern-match-check-implementation.md

 ```

-Literals `PmLit` are separately defined since (for efficiency reasons) appear in the pattern language as well.
-Equality check for
+Literals `PmLit` represent literals (both overloaded and non-overloaded).
+Literal
-`PmLit` is exported too, with signature:
+equality is defined with signature:

 ```